12 Aug A Parent’s Guide to Pediatric Neuropsychological Assessment

 - Autism, Asperger’s syndrome, and other pervasive developmental problems

-- Teratogenic chemicals such as alcohol, illicit drugs, radiation, and others cause acquired diseases.
+- Presence of teratogenic chemicals, such as alcohol, illicit drugs, radiation, and others, during pregnancy

-- Diabetes, persistent heart and respiratory difficulties, genetic abnormalities, and childhood cancer therapy are examples of medical illnesses that might influence brain function.
+- Diabetes, persistent heart and respiratory difficulties, genetic abnormalities, childhood cancer therapy, and other medical illnesses that might influence brain function.